dart-lang/language/working/extension_structs/overview.md

 super-interface which provides clean support for algebraic data types (see the section on extension below).

+**COMMENTARY(leafp):** *We could possibly allow hierarchies of abstract super-structs.
+We could also potentially allow super-structs to define fields, which would be treated as abstract fields which the sub-structs must provide*

 ### Extending structs

 A struct may extend another struct from the same library.
 It is an error if the